zachlasiuk/arm-software-developers-ads/content/install-tools/successkits.md

 ## Downloading Success Kit components

 All downloads are provided via the [Arm Product Download Hub](https://developer.arm.com/downloads).

-You will need to set up an account for this system to be able to download.
-It may be that only certain contacts within your organization have such access.
-If you are unsure, please contact your Arm account manager for assistance.
+For more information on the Download Hub, see [here](../pdh).

-You can download individual components, or the complete success kits.
+You can download individual components, or the complete Success Kits.

 Bundles are provided for Windows, Linux, or Mac OS.
-Note that not all components are supported on all hosts.
+Not all components are supported on all hosts.

-The Product Download Hub uses [IBM Aspera Connect](https://www.ibm.com/aspera/connect/) to enable high-speed download of IP bundles.
-If prompted, follow on-screen instructions to install Aspera to your browser.

-Once downloaded, you can untar the bundles, and install the necessary components.

-For more information, see the [Product Download Hub Getting Started Guide](https://developer.arm.com/documentation/107572).

 ## Component installation and setup